Create Map Tile Package (Data Management)

 • Reset Extent Reset—The extent will be reset to the default value.

-The map may use different display units than the entered coordinates.
-The use of a cardinal direction (N, S, E, W) is not supported.
+When coordinates are manually provided, the coordinates must be numeric values and in the active map's coordinate system.
+The map may use different display units than the provided coordinates.
 Use a negative value sign for south and west coordinates.

 Extent